NASA shares beautiful photo of ‘elegant’ galaxy - NewsBreak

 NASA shares beautiful photo of ‘elegant’ galaxy

-(NEXSTAR) – NASA shared a stunning new photo of a galaxy far, far away.
-(It’s 130 million light years away, to be more precise.)
+(NEXSTAR) — NASA shared a stunning new photo of a galaxy that’s far, far away.

 “Therefore, it beautifully captures the regions of NGC 5728 that are emitting light at those wavelengths.
-However, there are many other types of light that galaxies such as NGC 5728 emit, which WFC3 can’t see.”News Now: What we’ve learned so far about the Orange County oil spill
+However, there are many other types of light that galaxies such as NGC 5728 emit, which WFC3 can’t see,” ESA said.Watching the Skies

 What we can’t see on camera is just how energetic this galaxy really is.